barumau/pandunia/engli/pandunia-loge.md

-The pandunia-lekse.csv in not valid by RFC 4180.
+The pandunia-loge.csv in not valid by RFC 4180.

 The following are the differences: